 When we exposed shocking footage of the routine conditions on board live export ships in 2018, Federal Labor committed to at least end the live export of sheep from Australia.
-With a Federal election to happen in 2022, it’s time to remind them of — and hold them to — that commitment.
+With the Labor Party winning the 2022 federal election it’s time to hold them to that commitment.

 Take Action now

 Thank you !